vaish1808/DiabetesDiseasePrediction/README.md

 types, symptoms, causes, recommended exercises, and dietary advice thus serving as an informative and diagnostic platform.

+## Dataset
+I gathered the dataset from Kaggle, link for the same is https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database.
+This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The datasets consists of several medical predictor variables and one target variable, Outcome.
+Predictor variables includes the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

 Libraries used : Numpy, Pandas, Scikit-Learn

 Tech Stack: HTML, CSS, Javascript, Python, Django, Machine Learning